 2. Reduce, Reuse and Recycle

 Hippocrates said it best when he said, “Everything in excess is opposed to nature.”
-Sometimes reducing your carbon footprint starts by simply cutting the excess from your routine and life.
+Reduce your carbon footprint and greenhouse gaqsses by simply cutting the excess from your routine and life.

 Shop smart.
 You already know using reusable grocery bags will help the environment, but did you know about Energy Star products like ceiling fans, light bulbs, appliances and lighting fixtures?
-We will talk more about some of those later but these products are made specially to conserve energy.
+We will talk more about some of those later but these products are made specially to conserve energy, thereby reducing greenhouse gases.
 Also, always think less is more at the store.
 Are you really going to need/use that?

 Turn it off.
 Sometimes we have a radio, TV, or computer running while focusing on something else.
 Ask yourself if you really need that appliance on and if not, power it down.
 This also pertains to faucets.
 Never let water run while brushing your teeth or scrubbing your face.